 When can I start eating normal food after a tooth extraction?

-Many patients find they can eat normal food again within a week of having teeth removed.
-Eating a diet full of delicious, healthy and soft foods in the days and weeks following a tooth extraction is imperative to your quick recovery.
+Many patients report being able to eat normal food again within a week of having their teeth extracted.
+In the days and weeks following a tooth extraction, eating a diet rich in delicious, healthy, and soft foods is critical to your quick recovery.

 As long as you consume the right foods – and avoid foods that may delay or hamper your recovery – you’ll feel more comfortable and help reduce your risk of infection.